Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 # 🚀 What’s New in **v5.3**

-- upgrading others header or marker (QSLCLRTF, QSLCLVM5, etc) to inprove paket send
+- upgrading others header or marker (QSLCLRTF, QSLCLVM5, etc) to inprove packet send

 ---

 # 🐍 **qslcl.py — Controller v1.0.5 Upgrades**

-- fiz some inaccuracies and errors
+- fix some inaccuracies and errors

 ---